Programero/java-getting-started/Java Collections Framework/ConcurrentCollections/Queue/PriorityBlockingQueue/Readme.md

 - Acquires the reentrant lock

 #### ✅ `take()`
-- Blocks if the queue is empty.
+- Blocks if the queue is empty. (wait on notEmpty condition variable)
 - Removes and returns the element with highest priority (smallest according to `compareTo()`).
 - Acquires the reentrant lock